nickbatts/test-alpine-meteor/README.md

 * `docker ps -a` - confirm alpine meteor docker container is running

-* `nodetool status` - check cluster status and other nodes
+* `docker exec -it demo COMMAND` - run a command on running meteor container

 ## Authors